 The Consolidated Appropriations Act of 2017 allows you to receive the Federal Pell Grant up to 150 percent of your Pell Grant Scheduled Award.
 To be eligible for the additional Pell Grant funds, you must meet all general eligibility requirements to receive financial aid and be enrolled at least half-time (6 credits) in an eligible financial aid program.

 If you are planning to attend summer term and interested in Year Round Pell Grant and other financial aid eligibility, you should visit the Summer Financial Aid page to learn about additional requirements.

 Important Note: Pell Grant eligibility is limited to 12 full-time semesters or 600% by federal law.
 This limit is referred to as lifetime eligibility used (LEU).
 If you exceed your LEU you are no longer eligible to receive Pell Grant funding.
-Students are encouraged to check their lifetime eligibility used (LEU) through the National Student Loan Data System (NSLDS).
+Students are encouraged to check their lifetime eligibility used (LEU) through Federal Student Aid (NSLDS).
 Learn more about this limit.

 Federal Supplemental Educational Opportunity Grant (FSEOG)